yellowsink/Diskai/README.md

-# Diskai: A Discord theme for Monokai lovers
+# Diskai: A customisable Discord theme for Monokai lovers

 Isn’t Monokai just a wonderful colour scheme?
 Let’s make a Discord theme around it!